JuliaRobotics/MotionCaptureJointCalibration.jl/README.md

 Currently, MotionCaptureJointCalibration can only estimate constant offsets between measured and actual joint positions.

 ## Installation
-MotionCaptureJointCalibration is not yet registered, and currently requires the master branches of Rotations and RigidBodyDynamics.
+MotionCaptureJointCalibration is not yet registered, and currently requires the master branch of RigidBodyDynamics.
+RigidBodyTreeInspector.jl is an optional dependency and can be used to visualize the calibration results.
 Please see the [.travis.yml file](https://github.com/tkoolen/MotionCaptureJointCalibration.jl/blob/master/.travis.yml) for installation instructions on Linux and OSX.

 ## Usage
 For now, see [the test suite](https://github.com/tkoolen/MotionCaptureJointCalibration.jl/blob/master/test/runtests.jl) for usage and to get a rough idea of the required quality of the input data.